MAJOR SPILL ASSESSMENTS AND TECHNICAL ADVISEMENT ICS (INCIDENT COMMAND SYSTEM) SPILL MANAGEMENT

 NOAA

-The Peck Slip oil spill was one of the largest to occur within U.S. tropicaPeckSlipl waters.
+The Peck Slip oil spill was one of the largest to occur within U.S. tropical waters.
 The barge ruptured off the northeastern shore of Puerto Rico in December 1978, resulting in a loss of 440,000-460,000 gallons of Bunker C fuel oil.
 Altogether, 26 km of sand beaches, coral beach rock, and mangrove swamps were oiled.
 Activities included field investigation throughout the duration of the spill and continued impact analyses over the following year.

 During the spill, advice was supplied directly to the U.S. Coast Guard (who monitored the cleanup effort) concerning the most appropriate cleanup techniques to be applied.
 In particular, it was recommended that the beach cleanup (using heavy machinery) be scaled down to prevent excessive sand removal.
 One mangrove area was especially heavily impacted.
 Transect data indicated that all trees were killed in the heavily oiled areas, the first conclusive study linking rapid mangrove destruction to an oil spill.
 Ecological damage to the sand beaches and coral rubble areas was minimal.
 A diving survey was also undertaken to observe possible spill-related effects on the adjacent coral reef and lagoonal communities; however, no definite impacts were discerned.